Mastercard/xmlsignverify-core-java/docs/MessageSigningFlow.md

 * Add the SignedInfo node as a child to Signature node
 * Add reference nodes for the following nodes to the SignedInfo node.
     - AppHdr node
     - Document node
     - KeyInfo node (child of Signature node)

 Considerations:

 * The signing process requires generation of digest for above 3 nodes.
-In the code snippets shown here, the digests are calculated during signing process, which is final step.
+The digests are calculated during signing process, which is final step.
 See internal implementation of org.apache.xml.security.signature.XMLSignature.sign() method.
-Different libraries may have their own implementation.
+Other libraries may have their own implementation.
 * org.apache.xml.security.signature.XMLSignature uses the resolvers to find the relevant node for calculating the digest for each reference.
 * ISO20022 rules mandate the reference nodes to follow specific URI attributes, as shown below.
     -   URI="" in reference for Document node
     -   No URI in reference node for AppHdr node
     -   URI="#Id" in reference node for KeyInfo node
-* The org.apache.xml.security.signature.XMLSignature implementation used by this library doesn't have the required resolvers for reference nodes with URI="" and no URI attribute, so the appropriate resolver have been added.
+* The org.apache.xml.security.signature.XMLSignature implementation used by this library doesn't have the required resolvers for reference nodes with URI="" and no URI attribute, so the resolvers `XmlSignBAHResolver`, `XmlSignDocumentResolver` have been added.

 Example Output XML node
 ```xml